mautic/mautic-documentation/pages/15.Reports/docs.en.md

 ![The Schedule tab in the Edit Report window](schedule.png)

-To be able to send the scheduled reports, the following cron command is required:
+To be able to send scheduled reports, the following cron command is required:

 ```
 php /path/to/mautic/app/console mautic:reports:scheduler [--report=ID]
 ```
 The `--report=ID` argument allows you to specify a report by ID if required.
-For more information, see [Cron jobs][link macro].
+For more information, see [Cron jobs][cron-jobs].

-[link macro]:</setup/cron-jobs>
+[cron-jobs]:</setup/cron-jobs>